foundriesio/docs/source/reference-manual/factory/data-retention.rst

 source.foundries.io
 ~~~~~~~~~~~~~~~~~~~
 Source code like ``containers.git`` lives in Digital Ocean's SFO2 data center where it is periodically backed up.
-Backups —but not the source itself— older than 6 months get pruned.
+Backups—but not the source itself—older than 6 months get pruned.
 Source code gets deleted when a Factory is deleted.

 ci.foundries.io